ogallagher/touch-keyboard-proto/readme.md

 | `diagonal corner swipe` | <img alt="circle up right to circle down to circle" src="./public/gestureType/ds-L.svg" width="80em" /> | |
 | `return over swipe` | <img alt="circle up to circle jump down to circle" src="./public/gestureType/cs-ro.svg" width="80em" /> | |
 | `diagonal return over swipe` | <img alt="circle up-right to circle jump down-left to circle" src="./public/gestureType/ds-ro.svg" width="80em" /> | |

-## Preview and gesture labels

-The labels to show the current gesture type and keystroke output can either be static, or float above the pointer like a context menu during the gesture.

-## Choice from multiple options

-In cases where a gesture opens multiple options (ex. touch hold for diacritics), a static vertical list context menu opens just above the pointer.

-## Edit/configure mode

-In edit mode, text inputs and related controls for typing performance evaluation are replaced with config options.

-Site settings/config (ex. floating vs static preview and gesture labels).

-Define the keystroke output for the current key gesture.

-Key options include which keystroke labels to show at rest within the key cell.

-Keyboard grid dimensions, row and column counts.

-Name of the keyboard.

-## Test/evaluate mode

-An unmonitored composer text area.

-Eventually integrate with an existing typing test service to evaluate one's performance with the current keyboard.

-## Save and share

-A configured key grid (keyboard) is saved in url query params as a sharable link.